EntrixAU/VibeCodingPlaybook/enterprise-alignment.md

 **Example Use Cases:**
 - Securely brokering access between LLM-powered agents and sensitive internal APIs.
 - Enforcing compliance checks before agents can trigger deployments or data exports.
-- Monitoring and alerting on anomalous agent behaviors in real time.
+- Monitoring and alerting on anomalous agent behaviours in real time.

 By applying these patterns, enterprises can safely leverage AI agents and MCPs while maintaining strong security and compliance postures.